richardseberino/b2m-java/docs/ICP.md

 ### Deploy b2m-java application to the ICP cluster

-Review provided YAML file `b2m-java-icp.yml` and use it to deploy the applcation to IBM Cloud Private cluster. `b2m-java` deployment object will pull application image container `rszypulka/b2m-java` from Docker Hub.
+Review provided YAML file `b2m-java-icp.yml` and use it to deploy the application to IBM Cloud Private cluster. `b2m-java` deployment object will pull application image container `rszypulka/b2m-java` from Docker Hub.

 ```
 kubectl apply -f b2m-java-icp.yml